FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/_index.md

 transfer which enables the transmission of application messages of arbitrary length, or end-to-end response acknowledgment messages.

 This operation enables items of relatively small information to be exchanged between the partners.
 A message is accompanied by a minimum of service information and may, for example, be used to acknowledge the correct processing of a received file.
-Transfer CFT enables you to transmit 512-character user messages (between two Transfer CFT{{< TransferCFT/componentshortname  >}}s the limit is 4096 characters).
+Transfer CFT enables you to transmit 512-character user messages (between two {{< TransferCFT/axwayvariablesComponentShortName  >}}s the limit is 4096 characters).

-Additionally, Transfer CFT{{< TransferCFT/componentshortname  >}} provides negative acknowledgment capabilities.
+Additionally, {{< TransferCFT/axwayvariablesComponentShortName  >}} provides negative acknowledgment capabilities.

 <span id="Store-an"></span>